Admin808000/DevOpsforDatabasesHandsonLab/readmeservicecreate.md

-We are creating HOL for Azure RNNNN
+We are creating HOL for Azure Rahul